-As of September 30, 2022, we had cash, cash equivalents and marketable securities of \$174.4 million which will enable us to fund our operating expenses and capital expenditure requirements through mid-2024.
-To date, we have primarily financed our operations through proceeds from private placements of preferred stock prior to the completion of the IPO, payments from a collaboration agreement, related party revenue and completion of the IPO.
+As of March 31, 2023, we had cash, cash equivalents and marketable securities of \$137.8 million.
+We believe the existing cash, cash equivalents, and marketable securities as of March 31, 2023 will enable us to fund our operating expenses and capital expenditure requirements into 2025.
+To date, we have primarily financed our operations through proceeds from private placements of preferred stock, payments from a collaboration agreement, related party revenue and completion of the IPO.
 We expect to incur substantial operating losses and negative cash flows from operations for the foreseeable future as we continue to invest significantly in research and development of our programs.
 Our belief with respect to our ability to fund operations is based on estimates that are subject to risks and uncertainties.
 If actual results are different from our estimates, we may need to seek additional funding sooner that would otherwise be expected.
 There can be no assurance that we will be able to obtain additional funding on acceptable terms, if at all.